Rabia Nasimi

-Rabia Nasimi (رابعه نسیمی; born 15 December 1993) is a former refugee who fled Afghanistan with her parents and siblings in 1999 and now campaigns for refugee rights in London.
+Rabia Nasimi (رابعه نسیمی; born 15 December 1993) is a politician, academic, human rights activist and former refugee who fled Afghanistan with her parents and siblings in 1999.
+She is currently a Labour Party councillor for East Acton.

 Early life and education

 Nasimi and her family fled Afghanistan in 1999 out of fear of persecution at the hands of the Taliban.
-After a journey of more than 3, 000 miles, they arrived in Dover in the back of a refrigerated container and, after being accepted, settled in New Cross, South London.
+After a journey of more than 3,000 miles, they arrived in Dover in the back of a refrigerated container, and settled in New Cross, South London.

 In 2001, the family established the Afghanistan and Central Asian Association (ACAA), a charity dedicated to improving the lives of Afghans and all refugees in London.

 In 2012, she studied BA Sociology and Politics at Goldsmiths University of London.
 She then completed an MSc in Sociology (Research) at the London School of Economics and Political Science.
 In 2017 she was accepted as a sociology PhD candidate at the University of Cambridge.

 Career

-Nasimi is a refugee activist in London and has worked for the Afghanistan and Central Asian Association (ACAA) as the organisation's development officer, where she was responsible for launching several services and shaping the charities long term strategy.
-In 2020, Rabia joined the Civil Service as a Fast Stream Social Researcher at the Department for Health and Social Care.
-In 2021, Rabia's personal experience and memories of Afghanistan drew her to join the Afghan Resettlement Team where she was the recruited as Team Leader for Research and Insights at the Department for Levelling Up, Housing and Communities.
-In 2022, along with sociologist Dr. Naomi Thompson, interdisciplinary researcher Dr. Marina Rova and lecturer Andy Turner, she published ‘Community Work with Migrant and Refugee Women: ‘Insiders’ and ‘Outsiders’ in Research and Practice,’ an academic book examining the impact of mainstream services for refugees in the UK and how they can be improved to suit the needs of migrant and refugee women.
-She is now working as Head of ESM research for the UK COVID-19 Inquiry, though she continues to do work for the Afghanistan and Central Asian Association, organising events for refugees with over 3, 000 attendees every year.
-Additionally, since 2022, she has worked as a trustee for the Separated Child Foundation.
+In 2015, at the age of 21, Nasimi began her role as Development Officer for the Afghanistan and Central Asian Association.
+In this role, she was responsible for launching several services and shaping the charity's long-term strategy.